Alexhuszagh/PyCPP/README.md

 **Lexical Conversion**

-PyCPP includes high-performance lexical conversions to and from string for built-in primitive types, including:
+PyCPP includes high-performance [lexical](/pycpp/lexical.h) conversions to and from string for built-in primitive types, including:

 - std::nullptr_t
 - bool
 - char
 - int (including 8-64 bit fixed-width integers)
 - float (both single- and double-precision)

-// TODO: add more documentation here
+- enums

+Specializations for custom types can be added by extending the `lexical` template function, or the `format` and `extract` template functions.

 **Code Page Conversion**